Cornell-MAE-UG/fa25-portfolio-ep559/_projects/CUAUV:Hydrophones.md

 ---

-## 8. Effect of Operating Conditions
+## 4. Effect of Operating Conditions

 ### Increased Outdoor Ambient Temperature

-Higher ambient temperature raises condenser pressure, increasing the required pressure ratio across the compressor.

-**Thermodynamic consequences:**
-- Increased h_2 - h_1
-- Increased compressor work
-- Increased entropy generation
-- Reduced COP
+When the outdoor temperature goes up, the compressor ends up having to work harder.
+Even though we are only looking at the compressor itself, it’s connected to the rest of the system, so its performance depends on the conditions downstream.
+For example, higher ambient temperature means the refrigerant leaving the compressor must reach a higher pressure to maintain the same cooling output.
+This increases the enthalpy rise across the compressor, which we can write as:

+W_dot_in = m_dot * (h2 - h1) + Q_dot_loss

+The mass flow rate m_dot stays roughly the same, but because h2 - h1 is larger, the compressor needs more work input to move the same amount of refrigerant.
+This also increases entropy generation, S_dot_gen, since the process is less ideal at higher pressure ratios and larger temperature differences:

+S_dot_gen > 0

+From a system perspective, this reduces the coefficient of performance:

+COP = Q_dot_cooling / W_dot_in

+Using manufacturer data, under normal conditions:

+COP = 7.9 / 2.58 ≈ 3.05

-If power increases to 3.0 kW while cooling capacity remains constant:
+If the compressor power increases to 3.0 kW due to higher pressure while cooling output stays at 7.9 kW:

 COP = 7.9 / 3.0 ≈ 2.63

-This represents a **~14% efficiency reduction**, consistent with real air-conditioning behavior on hot days.
+This is about a 14% drop in efficiency.
+Even though the compressor itself hasn’t changed, higher ambient temperatures make it work harder, consume more power, and operate less efficiently.
+This shows how sensitive compressor performance is to operating conditions, and why it’s important to consider real-world environments when analyzing thermodynamic systems.

 ---

-## 9. Engineering Significance
+## 5. Engineering Significance

 This analysis demonstrates how:
 - Manufacturer datasheets encode thermodynamic behavior